tengmx/tengmx.github.io/pages/research.md

 With epigenomics dataset accumulated, opportunities emerge to better interpret gene regulation using integrative approaches.
-A variety of mature technologies dedicate to producing genome-wide profiles of epigenomic data: ChIP-seq, Cut&Tag, ATAC-seq, DNase-seq, HiC, HiChIP, and CRISPR screens etc. Our lab develop compuatational methods to process and understand these datasets.
+A variety of mature technologies dedicate to producing genome-wide profiles of epigenomic data: ChIP-seq, CUT&Tag, ATAC-seq, DNase-seq, HiC, HiChIP, and CRISPR screens etc. Our lab develop computational methods to process and understand these datasets.

  - **Harmonizing ChIP-seq datasets across large spectrum of biological conditions**.